 The Residential Conduct process is separate from the University Conduct Process, under the Dean of Students Office.
-As such, Housing and Residence Life staff reserves the right to forward any disciplinary case to Dean of Students Office, University Conduct team.
+As such, Housing and Residence Life staff reserves the right to forward any case to the Dean of Students Office, University Conduct team.